Tsakane: Economic Development

 Economic development in Tsakane is centred in the area around the mall which also accommodates the police station, the Magistrates court, the stadium and the Municipal offices.
 There are 4 Shoprite stores in Tsakane and the malls and shopping complexes are forever busy throughout the week especially around the end of the month.
 There is a range of housing in Tsakane.
 Residences range from middle-class houses (Ext 1,5,8 & 11) normal houses (central) to RDP houses (Mandela village, Ext 9,12,13,15 & 19).

 Lifestyle

 Tsakane has two shopping centers, Tsakane Corner and The Square, and other smaller shopping centers which are located in different sections of the township: Duduza Rank, Extension 11 and Extension 19.
 Tsakane mall is not very big but has many stores and banks.
-There are two well known supermarkets in the mall that most people buy food from and there are two other two shopping centers: Extension 11 and Extension 19.
+There are two well known supermarkets in the mall that most people buy food from and there are two other shopping centers: Extension 11 and Extension 19.
 There are fast-food restaurants, clubs and other places that people go to on special occasions, such as on public holidays.
 Tsakane also boasts an active night life with several bars.
 The people of Tsakane like to eat out and support their local township food businesses which sell bunny chow or "kota" as it is referred to.